 In 1958, he was transferred to Rome.
 He undertook studies at the Angelicum.
 At the end of his studies, he received a doctoral degree in Moral Theology.
 He then became the Assistant to the Postulator General.
 He wrote the Positio for the beatification cause of our Founder, Saint Stanislaus of Jesus and Mary Papczyński.
-He also prepared the text for a popular book on the life of the Founder called Under the Banner of Mary Immaculate and later on the Collective Writings of St. Stanislaus in its original Latin version.
+He also prepared the text for a popular book on the life of the Founder called Under the Banner of Mary Immaculate and later on the Collected Writings of St. Stanislaus in its original Latin version.
 His lifelong work together with his extensive historical research had a tremendous and undeniable impact on the beatification process of our holy Founder.
 Father Casimir also served our Community with his deep and well-known knowledge of the Latin language.

 From 1975-78 he briefly returned to the United States to serve in the offices of Local Superior and Provincial Secretary in Stockbridge, MA.

 He was called back to Rome in 1978 where he also worked on the beatification cause of the Venerable Servant of God, Casimir Wyszynski.
 Through the years in Rome, he also served as Secretary General, General Councilor and Procurator General.
 He was a member of the Institute of Marian History and Spirituality.